githubtraining/introduction-to-github-apps/responses/01_defining-webhooks-apis.md

 This has been happening throughout this course.
 I've been waiting for you to perform certain expected actions as `Learning Lab`.
 Applications only respond when certain actions trigger webhooks.
 For example, if you close this pull request, `WIP` won't do anything.

+### Real life examples

+An app is like a home security system.
+It's equipped to watch your house at all times, but only notifies you for specific criteria.
+When you install a home security system, you need to worry about a few components:

+- **Electricity** it needs to have the power to run continuously.
+You don't want failure when you aren't watching.
+- **Standard behaviors** to detect things like movement, noise, and doors opening.
+You don't want to have to program it to understand these actions -- you want to select how it responds to actions.
+- **Location** that will be watched, and location where you view reports.

+Just like a home security system, a GitHub App only watches for specific things, and responds in specific ways.

 ## APIs and Webhooks
 APIs and Webhooks go hand in hand, but the distinction between them is important.